KISSKI Consortium

-AI methodological competence is contributed by the Campus Institute DataScience (CIDAS) of the Georg-August University of Göttingen (UGOE) and the L3S Research Centre of the Leibniz University of Hannover (LUH).
+AI methodological competence is contributed by the Campus Institute DataScience (CIDAS) of the Georg-August University of Göttingen (UGOE), the University of Applied Sciences and Arts (HAWK) and the L3S Research Centre of the Leibniz University of Hannover (LUH).
 The operation of the AI infrastructure is carried out by the Gesellschaft für wissenschaftliche Datenverarbeitung Göttingen (GWDG) together with Leibniz Universität IT Services (LUIS).
+Domain knowledge in the health sector is provided by the University Medical Center Göttingen (UMG).
+The Göttingen-based Institute for applied quality improvement and scientific quality research in healthcare (aQua) provides the link to industry.
+The energy sector is addressed by the Fraunhofer Institute for Energy Economics and Energy Technology (IEE) in Kassel.

 The 13 faculties of the University of Göttingen cover a wide range of subjects, with one research focus on the life sciences (e.g. Campus Institute for Dynamics of Biological Networks (CIDBN), Bernstein Center for Computational Neuroscience).
 Its excellence in this field is underlined by its fourth place nationwide in the DFG Funding Atlas 2021.
 For KISSKI, this focus enables synergies in the health field.